Innovation Fund

 • Cost-effectiveness in terms of subsidy per tonne of CO2 avoided.

 The Innovation Fund finances a maximum of 60% of the additional Capex and Opex compared to the traditional fossil reference solution.
-But it is a very competitive financing program (less than 10% winners on average for the first three calls for projects), and the cost-effectiveness criterion of the projects encourages applicants not to be too greedy in terms of subsidies.
-In addition, for each project, 60% of the subsidies are paid conditionally on the effective achievement of emissions reductions.
+This is, however, a very competitive financing program (less than 10% winners on average for the first three calls for projects), and the cost-effectiveness criterion of the projects encourages applicants not to request excessive subsidy amounts.
+In addition, for each project, 60% of the subsidies are paid subject to the actual achievement of emissions reductions.
 Finally, Innovation Fund funding can be combined with funding from other European or national public sources, the ceiling being determined by the project’s funding gap.

 Regular calls for projects are launched each year.
 Generally, calls for large-scale projects are launched during the last quarter of the year.
 The fourth call for large-scale projects will be opened on November 23, 2023 and closed on April 9, 2024.

-Starting with the first call for projects in 2020, european economics has been supporting companies wishing to apply for the Innovation Fund for large-scale projects.
-We have designed a three-months stepwise process for the preparation of the application file which guarantees that the quality of your project is fully transcribed in the best way. european economics also supports companies in building financial engineering to integrate Innovation Fund financing into a turnkey integrated public funding solution.
+Starting with the first call for projects in 2020, european economics has supported companies wishing to apply for the Innovation Fund for large-scale projects.
+We have designed a three-month stepwise process for the preparation of the application file ensuring that the quality of your project is fully transcribed in the best way. european economics also supports companies in structuring financial engineering to integrate Innovation Fund financing into a turnkey public funding package.